Baltimore – On Tuesday night police pulled off a female passenger on a flight from Baltimore to Los Angeles (LA).

 It occurred after the passenger deceptively rejected to leave the airplane on her own.

 A Southwest official said that a passenger without a medical certificate may be deprived of boarding if they report a serious allergic reaction as well as cannot fly safely with an animal on board.
+After all, it’s up to the passengers to report their allergies.
+It isn’t the fault of the person with the animal that the woman did not report her allergy.

 Early reports show the passenger in the video stated that she had a life-threatening pet allergy, but she was not able to provide the medical certificate essential to complete travel.
 There were one emotional support animal and one pet onboard the airplane.
 Our policy states that a Customer (without a medical certificate) may be deprived of boarding if they report a serious allergic reaction and cannot fly safely with an animal onboard.